magento/knowledge-base/src/troubleshooting/general/laminas-escaper-2.7.1-causes-error-adobe-commerce-frontend-and-Admin-pages.md

 ---
-title: A patch release of laminas-escaper breaks Adobe Commerce
+title: laminas-escaper 2.7.1 causes error Adobe Commerce frontend and Admin pages
 labels: troubleshooting,security, Adobe Commerce, laminas-escaper,patch
 ---
 This article provides a solution for the issue where the release of laminas/laminas-escaper:2.7.1 breaks the functionality of Adobe Commerce in product management, categories, and product pages.
 This issue will be fixed in Adobe Commerce 2.4.3.